fpsvogel/fpsvogel.com/src/_posts/2022-01-30-how-to-find-ruby-rails-job.md

 - **Automated testing.** After the first two take-home exercises listed above, interviewers appreciated that I wrote tests even though it wasn't required, and in two of the other three exercises I had to interact with pre-written tests.
 - **Getting a lot done.** This is a catch-all for being fluent enough in Ruby and Rails to build something in a short amount of time.
 For take-home exercises where no time limit is given, the reality is that "getting a lot done" means spending a lot of time on the exercise.
 If possible, choose a weekend or a less-busy-than-average few days where you can dedicate large blocks of time to it.
 If you have time, write on your blog or in the GitHub README about how you did the project.
 [Here's my blog post](/posts/2022/doctor-lookup-health-provider-search-tool) about how I did the first take-home exercise listed above.

 If you're wondering how to build up these skills, take a look at [the Ruby and Rails review reading list](/posts/2021/review-ruby-and-rails-for-job-interview) which I've recently been working through.
-[My ongoing study guide](https://github.com/fpsvogel/learn-ruby-and-cs) has a fuller list of resources.
+[My study guide](https://github.com/fpsvogel/learn-ruby-and-cs) has a fuller list of resources.

 ## Conclusion